Neural Network Toolbox

 Convolutional Neural Networks or CNNs eliminate the need for manual feature extraction by extracting features directly from raw images.
 This automated feature extraction makes CNN models highly accurate for computer vision tasks such as object classification.
 The toolbox offers built-in GPU support for efficiently training CNNs.

-Deep Learning for Computer Vision with MATLAB
+Object Recognition: Deep Learning and Machine Learning for Computer Vision

 Autoencoders can be used for unsupervised feature transformation by extracting low-dimensional features from your dataset.
 You can also use autoencoders for supervised learning by training several encoders and stacking them as a deep network to increase classification accuracy.